arschles/go-open-service-broker-server/README.md

-# go-open-service-broker-server
+# osbserver

-A golang client for service brokers implementing the Open Service Broker API
+osbserver is a package for easily building Open Server API